 “Fostering Resilience in Children and Youth” is based on experience gained in the implementation of other PAFF programs, in particular “The Relief Fund for NGOs and Civic Initiatives” conducted from 2020 to 2023 as the response to the COVID-19 pandemic.
 The effects of that undertaking have shown that the pandemic had a heavy impact on children’s and young people’s well-being which resulted in a sense of insecurity, depressed moods, low motivation, and difficulties in establishing relationships as well as getting involved in social activities.

 The poor mental condition of Polish teenagers was confirmed by the results of the latest PISA study.
-Polish young people ranked far below the average in OECD countries as regards persistence, curiosity, readiness to cooperate, empathy, assertiveness, immunity to stress, and emotional control.
-Meanwhile, UNICEF notes that 630,000 children in Poland need ongoing specialist support.
-Teachers, educators, parents and experts who participate in PAFF programs call not only for interventions but also for securing effective prevention in the form of educational programs that will enhance social skills, mental toughness, and the well-being of the youngest.
+Polish young people ranked far below the average in OECD countries as regards persistence, curiosity, readiness to cooperate, empathy, assertiveness, resistance to stress, and emotional control.
+UNICEF notes that 630,000 children in Poland need ongoing specialist support.
+Teachers, educators, parents and experts who participate in PAFF programs call not only for interventions but, primarily, for securing effective prevention in the form of educational programs that will enhance social skills, mental toughness, and the well-being of the youngest.

-PAFF offers a comprehensive approach to building children’s and youth’s mental resilience.
-Activities will be addressed to teachers and implemented at schools as well as to people involved in the non-formal education provided by NGOs, libraries, and culture centers.
-Thanks to the program, people working with children and young people will learn ways of building relationships within their peer groups, enhancing their self-esteem, self-assessment, or digital hygiene.
-They will also learn how to recognize symptoms of mood disorders in the youngest children, and how to react in crisis situations.
+This new PAFF program offers a comprehensive approach to building children’s and youth’s mental resilience.
+Activities are addressed to teachers and implemented at schools as well as to people involved in the non-formal education.
+Thanks to the program, people working with children and young people learn ways of building relationships within their peer groups, enhancing their self-esteem, self-assessment, or digital hygiene.
+They also learn how to recognize symptoms of mood disorders in the youngest children and react in crisis situations.

 An important component of the program is building the synergy of school and extra-school activities through establishing a network of cooperating schools, libraries and NGOs.
 It is also the objective of social campaigns aimed at building mental toughness of the youngest that will be carried out in local communities.